-5 Days in New Orleans: Beignets, Bourbon, and a Brass Band That Changed My Week
+5 Days in New Orleans: Beignets, Bourbon, and a Brass Band That Will Change Your Week

 Day 1 — Tuesday: Arrival and Immediate Sugar Rush

-Flight landed at MSY at 2PM.
-The airport is 20 km west of the French Quarter, and I did the smart thing for once — skipped the cab line and took a rideshare ($22, 25 minutes without traffic).
+Land at MSY at 2PM.
+The airport sits 20 km west of the French Quarter, so do the smart thing — skip the cab line and take a rideshare ($22, 25 minutes without traffic).

-Dropped my bag at a small guesthouse on Chartres Street in the Quarter ($145/night, no frills, killer courtyard).
-The owner, a woman named Denise who's lived in NOLA for 40 years, handed me a key and said: "Don't eat on Bourbon Street.
+Drop your bag at a small guesthouse on Chartres Street in the Quarter ($145/night, no frills, killer courtyard).
+The owner — a woman named Denise who's lived in NOLA for 40 years — hands you a key and a warning: "Don't eat on Bourbon Street.
 Don't buy the overpriced hurricanes.
 Go to Frenchmen."

 First stop: Cafe Du Monde.
 Obviously.
 You have to do it.
-Three beignets ($5), a cafe au lait ($3), and powdered sugar on every surface of my body.
-The place has been open since 1862 at 800 Decatur Street, operates 24/7 (closed Christmas), and the line on this Tuesday afternoon was maybe 10 minutes.
+Three beignets ($5), a cafe au lait ($3), and powdered sugar on every surface you own.
+The place has been open since 1862 at 800 Decatur Street, runs 24/7 (closed Christmas), and the line on a Tuesday afternoon is maybe 10 minutes.
 On weekends?
 Thirty.

 The beignets are good.
 Not life-changing.
 But the experience — sitting under the green-and-white awning with the Jackson Square artists packing up in the distance and a saxophonist playing across the street — is the thing.

-Walked Jackson Square.
+Walk Jackson Square.
 St. Louis Cathedral is free to enter and genuinely beautiful.
-Then I made my first mistake: I walked up Bourbon Street.
+Then make the mistake everyone makes: walk up Bourbon Street.

 The Bourbon Street Mistake (That Everyone Has to Make Once)

 It's loud.
 It smells like spilled daiquiris and decades of questionable decisions.
-Bars blast competing music at volumes that create a single wall of noise.
+Bars blast competing music at volumes that fuse into a single wall of noise.
 Men in neon tank tops carry 3-foot-tall plastic yard drinks.
-Someone tried to sell me a shot of something neon green for $12.
+Someone will try to sell you a shot of something neon green for $12.

-Then I remembered Denise's advice and walked five blocks southeast to Frenchmen Street.
+Then remember Denise's advice and walk five blocks southeast to Frenchmen Street.

 Night 1 on Frenchmen Street: The Real Thing

-Frenchmen Street in the Marigny neighborhood is three blocks of live music clubs, and it changed my entire understanding of this city.
+Frenchmen Street, in the Marigny neighborhood, is three blocks of live music clubs, and it will rearrange your understanding of this city — if Nashville's honky-tonk strip is American live music at its most polished, Frenchmen is the unrehearsed version.

-I walked into The Spotted Cat Music Club around 8PM.
+Walk into The Spotted Cat Music Club around 8PM.
 No cover, two-drink minimum.
-A six-piece jazz band was playing — trumpet, sax, clarinet, upright bass, drums, and a singer who couldn't have been older than 25 but sang like she'd lived three lifetimes.
+A six-piece jazz band plays — trumpet, sax, clarinet, upright bass, drums, and a singer who can't be older than 25 but sings like she's lived three lifetimes.

-People were dancing.
-Not club dancing — proper swing dancing, Louisiana style, in a room smaller than my apartment.
-I stood near the bar with a Sazerac ($10) and watched for an hour.
-Then a woman grabbed my arm and pulled me onto the floor and I danced badly for 20 minutes and it was perfect.
+People are dancing.
+Not club dancing — proper swing dancing, Louisiana style, in a room smaller than a studio apartment.
+Stand near the bar with a Sazerac ($10) and watch for an hour.
+Then someone grabs your arm, pulls you onto the floor, and you dance badly for 20 minutes, and it's perfect.

-I hit d.b.a. next door ($8 cover) for a brass band set that rattled the walls.
+Hit d.b.a. next door ($8 cover) for a brass band set that rattles the walls.
 Then Maison ($10 cover) for something more chilled.
-By midnight I was sitting on the curb outside, eating a $5 po'boy from a cart, listening to the music leak from three different doorways, and thinking: oh, this is what they mean.
+By midnight you're on the curb outside with a $5 po'boy from a cart, the music leaking from three different doorways, and it lands: oh, this is what they mean.

 Day 2 — Wednesday: Garden District and the Best Meal of the Trip

-Took the St. Charles Streetcar ($1.25, exact change) from Canal Street through the Garden District.
-It's the oldest continuously operating streetcar line in the world, and the ride itself is worth it — live oaks draped in Spanish moss arching over the tracks, antebellum mansions sliding past the windows.
+Take the St. Charles Streetcar ($1.25, exact change) from Canal Street through the Garden District.
+It's the oldest continuously operating streetcar line in the world, and the ride alone is worth it — live oaks draped in Spanish moss arching over the tracks, antebellum mansions sliding past the windows.

-Got off at Washington Avenue and walked.
-The mansions are absurd — columns, porticos, wrought-iron fences, gardens that look maintained by invisible teams.
+Get off at Washington Avenue and walk.
+The mansions are absurd — columns, porticos, wrought-iron fences, gardens that look maintained by invisible teams — grander even than the squares of Savannah.
 Sandra Bullock's house is apparently on one of these streets.
-I didn't spot it.
-Didn't try hard.
+Good luck spotting it.

 Lafayette Cemetery No. 1 is free (Mon-Sat, 9AM-4PM).
-The above-ground tombs are weathered and photogenic and slightly eerie even in daylight.
+The above-ground tombs are weathered and photogenic and faintly eerie even in daylight.

 Then: lunch at Commander's Palace.

-I'd read about the 25-cent martini lunch deal (with an entree purchase, $25-40) and thought it was a myth.
-It's not.
-I sat at a table by the window, ordered the turtle soup and bread pudding souffle (their signatures), drank two 25-cent martinis, and spent a total of $52 including tip.
+The 25-cent martini lunch deal (with an entree purchase, $25-40) sounds like a myth.
+It isn't.
+Take a table by the window, order the turtle soup and bread pudding souffle (their signatures), drink two 25-cent martinis, and walk out having spent $52 including tip.

-This is the best restaurant deal in America.
-I don't care what anyone says.
+This is the best restaurant deal in America, full stop.
 Book 2+ weeks ahead at commanderspalace.com.

 Day 3 — Thursday: Swamp Tour and Red Beans

-A Cajun Encounters swamp tour left from a pickup point near my guesthouse at 9:30AM ($45 for the 2-hour tour).
-The guide was a man named Dale who grew up on the bayou and narrated in an accent so thick I missed about 30% of his words and loved every second of it.
+A Cajun Encounters swamp tour leaves from a pickup point near the Quarter at 9:30AM ($45 for the 2-hour tour).
+The guide — a man named Dale who grew up on the bayou — narrates in an accent so thick you'll miss about 30% of his words and love every second of it.

-We saw six alligators.
-Two came within 3 meters of the boat.
-A heron stood completely motionless on a cypress knee for the entire duration of its relevance to our tour, then flew off dramatically the moment Dale stopped talking about it.
-The Spanish moss hanging from every tree made the whole bayou look like a movie set.
+You'll see six alligators.
+Two come within 3 meters of the boat.
+A heron stands completely motionless on a cypress knee for the entire duration of its relevance to the tour, then flies off dramatically the moment Dale stops talking about it.
+The Spanish moss hanging from every tree makes the whole bayou look like a movie set.

 Hot tip: March through June is best for alligator activity.
 The smaller airboat tours ($65-90) are more thrilling if you want speed.

 Back in the city by 1PM.
-Thursday is not Monday (the traditional red beans and rice day), but Dooky Chase's Restaurant ($15) doesn't care about traditions — they serve gumbo and red beans that would make a grown person weep on any day of the week.
+Thursday isn't Monday (the traditional red beans and rice day), but Dooky Chase's Restaurant ($15) doesn't care about tradition — they serve gumbo and red beans that would make a grown person weep on any day of the week.

-Evening: caught a free ranger-led jazz performance at the New Orleans Jazz National Historical Park (916 N. Peters St., 2PM and 3PM most days, check nps.gov/jazz).
-Then walked to Congo Square in Louis Armstrong Park, where enslaved people gathered on Sundays in the 18th and 19th centuries, and where jazz arguably began.
+In the evening, catch a free ranger-led jazz performance at the New Orleans Jazz National Historical Park (916 N. Peters St., 2PM and 3PM most days, check nps.gov/jazz).
+Then walk to Congo Square in Louis Armstrong Park, where enslaved people gathered on Sundays in the 18th and 19th centuries, and where jazz arguably began.

 Day 4 — Friday: Rest, Royal Street, and One Last Night

-Skipped Bourbon Street entirely and walked Royal Street instead — the French Quarter's quieter, more refined sibling.
-Antique shops, art galleries, street musicians playing jazz on corners.
-One guy was playing a full drum set while simultaneously playing a harmonica mounted on his neck.
-I watched for 15 minutes and tipped $5.
+Skip Bourbon Street entirely and walk Royal Street instead — the French Quarter's quieter, more refined sibling.
+Antique shops, art galleries, street musicians playing jazz on corners — the same street-level creative energy covered in our story on Chiang Rai's unexpected art scene.
+One guy plays a full drum set while simultaneously working a harmonica mounted on his neck.
+Watch for 15 minutes and tip $5.

 Lunch: muffuletta at Central Grocery ($16, feeds 2 easily).
-It's a round Italian sandwich with olive salad, ham, salami, and provolone on sesame bread.
-They've been making it since 1906.
+It's a round Italian sandwich — olive salad, ham, salami, and provolone on sesame bread — and they've been making it since 1906.
 Get it to go and eat it on a bench by the river.

-Afternoon: walked the Moonwalk along the Mississippi.
-Watched a steamboat paddle by.
-Felt something close to contentment.
+In the afternoon, walk the Moonwalk along the Mississippi.
+Watch a steamboat paddle by.
+Feel something close to contentment.

-Friday night on Frenchmen was louder, more crowded, more energized than Tuesday.
-I ended up at a second-line parade — a brass band marching through the streets with a crowd dancing behind them, complete strangers joining in, umbrellas twirling.
-Nobody organized this.
+Friday night on Frenchmen is louder, more crowded, more electric than Tuesday.
+You might land in the middle of a second-line parade — a brass band marching through the streets with a crowd dancing behind them, complete strangers joining in, umbrellas twirling.
+Nobody organized it.
 Nobody planned it.
-It just happened because this is New Orleans.
+It just happens, because this is New Orleans.

-I danced in the street at 11PM with a group of strangers from Germany, a bartender who'd just gotten off her shift, and an elderly man in a seersucker suit who moved better than any of us.
+Picture dancing in the street at 11PM with a group of strangers from Germany, a bartender who's just gotten off her shift, and an elderly man in a seersucker suit who moves better than anyone.

 Day 5 — Saturday: Last Beignets and Departure

 One final trip to Cafe Du Monde.
 Same beignets.
 Same sugar everywhere.
-But this time I sat longer, watched the pigeons fight over crumbs, and felt the specific sadness of knowing a trip is ending.
+This time, sit longer, watch the pigeons fight over crumbs, and feel the sweet reluctance of a trip you don't want to end.

-Picked up a bottle of Crystal hot sauce ($4) and a bag of Community Coffee ($8) as souvenirs.
-Took a rideshare to MSY ($25, 30 minutes).
+Grab a bottle of Crystal hot sauce ($4) and a bag of Community Coffee ($8) as souvenirs.
+Take a rideshare to MSY ($25, 30 minutes).

-I've already booked my return.
+You'll already be planning the return.
 Jazz Fest, last weekend of April. $85-95/day for world-class music and food at the Fair Grounds.
-Denise is holding a room.
+Denise will hold a room.

 Bring cash.
 Bring comfortable shoes.
 Stay off Bourbon Street (except to see it once).
 And when a stranger grabs your arm and pulls you onto a dance floor, say yes.